London Government Act 1899: Women members

-The Bill received the royal assent on 13 July.
+Provisions

 Metropolitan boroughs

-Section 1 of the act stated "The whole of the administrative county of London, excluding the city of London, shall be divided into metropolitan boroughs".
-The boroughs were to be divided into wards, with three councillors for each ward.
-There were also to be alderman at a ratio of one to every six councillors.
+Section 1 of the act provided that "The whole of the administrative county of London, excluding the city of London, shall be divided into metropolitan boroughs".

+Section 2 of the act provided that "The council of each borough shall consist of a mayor, alderman, and councillors.
+Provided that no woman shall be eligible for any such office."
+The chairman of the council was to have the title of mayor.
+Boroughs were to be divided into wards of three councillors and aldermen at a ratio of one to every six councillors with the total number for each borough not to exceed 70.
 This followed the practice for the London County Council, rather than municipal boroughs, where the ratio was one alderman for every three councillors.

-The first election of councillors was set for 1 November 1900, with a third of the councillors going out of office each year.
-The chairman of the council was to have the title of mayor.
+Section 3 of the act set dates for the first election of councillors for 1 November 1900 and the ordinary day of election of councillors to be 1 November (or the following day if Sunday) and of mayors and aldermen for 9 November (or the following day if Sunday), with a third of the councillors going out of office each year.

-Unlike the municipal boroughs which received this status by the grant of a charter of incorporation, the metropolitan boroughs had no charters, being created by act of parliament.
+Unlike the municipal boroughs which received this status by the grant of a charter of incorporation, the metropolitan boroughs had no charters, being created by act of Parliament.

 Powers transferred to the boroughs

-Section 4 (1) provided that every elected vestry and district board in the county of London would cease to exist, with the powers, properties and liabilities of the abolished authorities transferring to the metropolitan boroughs.
+Section 4 of the act transferred the powers and functions of vestries and district boards to borough councils.
+Section 4(1) provided that every elected vestry and district board in the county of London would cease to exist, with the powers, properties and liabilities of the abolished authorities transferring to the metropolitan boroughs.

-Section 5 (1) transferred a few minor functions to the boroughs from the London County Council.
-These were concerned with the licensing of dairymen, removal of obstructions and unauthorised signs and the licensing of wooden structures.
-The boroughs were also allowed to exercise some powers concurrently with the county council within their own boundaries: these involved the demolition of buildings, the regulation of water companies, the power to acquire land, the housing of the working classes and the power to make byelaws.
+Section 5 of the act transferred powers from the London County Council to borough councils.

+Section 5(1) transferred a few minor powers and duties.